 Ledesma and Giusti examined large markets with 500 or more stalls in Texas and California, selecting Spring Valley Swap Meet (San Diego County), Seventy-Seven Flea Market (Cameron County), Roadium Open Air Market (Los Angeles County), and Sunny Flea Market (Harris County) for their analysis.
 LVMs are vast expanses of small stalls, which sometimes sell second-hand goods and other times new goods, wholesale, or food.
 LVMs are usually situated outside of city centers, due to their size, and they are rarely considered within the paradigm of urban planning, but Ledesma and Giusti argue that they should be.

 Planners have identified the benefits of analogous types of markets like farmers markets, but gloss over LVMs, according to the paper's authors.
 Planners also view local markets from the pragmatic perspective of land use planning and zoning ordinances.
-Such a perspective in urban planning ignores the context of marginalized ethnic minorities, who rely on LVMs for affordable goods and services in addition to connecting with their own cultural values.
+Such a perspective in urban planning ignores the context of marginalized ethnic minorities, who rely on LVMs for affordable goods and services in addition to connecting with their cultural values.

 "As market interactions occur, people make connections in that physical space.
 We call these networks; they can be geographical or personal, with different levels of intensity.
 Social interactions have been shown to reinforce connections and a sense of place and to support rich urban life."

 Through observations and interviews, the authors attempt to qualify the value of LVMs for Latino shoppers and vendors coming from the U.S. and Mexican sides of the border.
-The authors found that most vendors are low-income, and the markets provide an income opportunity which is secure, affordable, and sustainable.
+The authors found that most vendors are low-income, and the markets provide an income opportunity that is secure, affordable, and sustainable.
 They also determined that LVMs foster a sense of belonging, strengthened by multigenerational visitors and exposure to familiar language and idioms.

 Top Image: Latino market in New Mexico.
 Flickr/jpellgen (@1179_jp) (CC BY-NC-ND 2.0)